rlcevg/CircuitAI/README.md

 CircuitAI
 =========

-Spring RTS local native AI
+Spring RTS local native AI for Zero-K only.